GoInterject/GoInterject.github.io/wGetStarted/L-Create-FinancialVariable.md

 **Step 2:** The worksheet should look similar to below.
 A ReportRange() formula should be setup in C6 and its related parameters were placed starting in row 16.

 This Data Portal is special and will not show all the available columns by default if you do not have a Column Definition defined.
-There are simply too many combination of column options to present.
+There are simply too many combinations of column options to present.
 So you need to setup the Column Definition range first.

 Select cell C6 and click the **Fx** button.
 Set the **ColDefRange** argument to **2:2** as shown below.
 This row is where you will specify the columns for the report.